My Introduction Into Martial Arts

 We had been broken up into two groups, the beginners (all men bar myself) and the seniors.

-Being the only female in the beginner group and I could feel a slight resentment toward me from some people in the group.
+Being the only female in the group, I could feel a slight resentment toward me from some people.

 For our session we were to stand in the middle of the group.